 Lemonade Day is a combined effort by all the McFerrin Center student organizations to provide mentoring to local elementary school students in the Brazos Valley.
 In support of the National Lemonade Day program that encourages young children to explore entrepreneurship through lemonade stands, Texas A&M students run through the provided content.
 The multi-week program culminates in an annual day where lemonade stands fill the Bryan/College Station community.

-Lemonade Day 2019 will be Saturday May 4th.
+Lemonade Day 2021 is on hold.
 Learn More about Lemonade Day BCS.